Sonnet 579

 Sonnet 576

-Once beasts of burden sported markings so
+Once beasts of burden sported markings so,

-So ever where such witless stock might go
+So everywhere such witless stock might go

-Their swift return be aided so by clause.
+Their swift return be aided without pause.

-In Rubens time the plump were seen as fair,
+In Rubens’ time the plump were seen as fair;

-Perhaps Neanderthal loved skin unshorn,
+Perhaps Neanderthal prized skin unshorn,

 Caprice in beauty may fond hearts enthuse,

-By love or lust such fashion to bemuse.
+By love or lust, such fashion to bemuse.

 © Loubert S. Suddaby.
 All Rights Reserved.